 These little quips help kids connect the mnemonic to the bird.
 And it really only takes about five minutes out of our day.
-During the winter, I review the migrant bird songs.
+During the winter, I review the migrant birds’ songs.
 Then when spring migration arrives (a truly great time to be a birder), the kids are ready.
-All we have to do is take a walk outside, and they can practice their skills first-hand.
-My students love knowing the “language” of birds, and they take that with them outside of the class, too.
+All we have to do is take a walk outside, and they can practice their skills firsthand.
+My students love knowing the “language” of birds, and they take that with them outside of the class too.

 Learning a Language

-If you want to try teaching bird songs to your students, I’d suggest start with these common backyard birds: Black-capped Chickadee, Blue Jay, Northern Cardinal, Mourning Dove, and American Robin.
-Check out the All About Birds website where you can look up the species, find photos, and even play the bird songs right there!
+If you want to try teaching bird songs to your students, I’d suggest starting with these common backyard birds: black-capped chickadee, blue jay, northern cardinal, mourning dove and American robin.
+Check out the All About Birds website, where you can look up the species, find photos and even play the bird songs right there!